t-lou/ProjectTimeManager/README.md

 # Functions

+- **check in** check in immediately and start a project with name MONTH_YEAR
 - **start** start a new project (editable text field) or continue an existing project, hit ctrl-c when the work is paused or ended
 - **projects** show the sum of time for projects or select and show the log for one project
 - **date** show the logs on different dates

+# Report

+Report for project (now only tested for check-in) can be generated in RTF format.

 # Logs